 The thyroid gland’s secretion rate and ratio (supply) vs. the ratio of T4 and T3 in bloodstream (metabolism + supply) will change under higher and lower TSH stimulation in thyroid-healthy patients.
 It changes in untreated hyperthyroidism, and in untreated hypothyroidism.

 PROBLEMS IN T4 MONOTHERAPY

-Unfortunately, “UBIQUITINATION” means that a large percentage of hypothyroid patients on the standard therapy will live the rest of their lives with lower Free T3 levels in bloodstream, which is a more serious problem than most doctors realize, and likely the cause of ongoing hypothyroid symptoms.
+Unfortunately, the loss and of “UBIQUITINATION” of D2 means that a large percentage of hypothyroid patients on the standard T4 therapy will live the rest of their lives with lower Free T3 levels in bloodstream, which is a more serious problem than most doctors realize, and likely the cause of ongoing hypothyroid symptoms.
 (3) (4)

-The problem with this T3 “glass ceiling” is that many of us require a Free T3 near the top of the reference range for full health and symptom relief, partly due to genetic differences in thyroid hormone transport, Deiodinase Type 2 genes, and/or reduced thyroid receptor sensitivity.(5)
+The health problem with this T3 “glass ceiling” is that some of us have bodies that require a Free T3 near the top of the reference range to maintain healthy T3 tissue supply and symptom relief.
+This is partly due to genetic differences in thyroid hormone transport, Deiodinase Type 2 genes, and/or reduced thyroid receptor sensitivity.(5)

 Merely obtaining a “normalized TSH” is not going to magically squeeze enough T3 out of your static T4 dose.

 This is because of the loss of the “feed-forward” role of TSH.
 It no longer regulates a thyroid’s T3 and T4 secretion rate and ratio.
 It no longer boosts the thyroid’s T4-T3 conversion rate via D1 and D2.